Cordelya/axemoor-bootstrap/README.md

 There are some actions you, the user must take before you are fully set up.
 They are:
 * generate a set of SSH keys to identify yourself to GitHub.
 You need one set to use for deploying updates to /Axemoor/website.
 You need a second set for your own account if you intend to also use your Github account to track your own projects here.
+    * Directions for the Axemoor deploy keys are here: https://gist.github.com/Cordelya/1450ef798a6fcece64097aef853776ee
+    * Directions for generating your personal keys and adding them to your Github account are here: https://docs.github.com/articles/generating-an-ssh-key/
 * Copy & paste contents of .pub keyfiles into the appropriate Github SSH key form fields # TODO: link to Github help files for these
-* Associate your Axemoor deploy key with the local Axemoor website repo
+* Associate your Axemoor deploy key with the local Axemoor website repo (instructions for this are at the bottom of the directons for generating deploy keys)
+   * If you plan to use git with Github for your own projects, you will need to do items 3 and 4 at the bottom of the directions
 * Test by changing something unimportant, committing the change, and pushing the change to the remote.
 TODO: create a .txt file in the Axemoor repo where these test changes can be made.
 Have them add their SCA name, or add some extra characters next to their name for the test.
 * Test that the server is functioning by viewing in a browser.
 These instructions will vary depending on your environment.
 If using Ubuntu on Linux subsystem for Win10, you'll use the browser you have installed on windows and enter "localhost" in the address bar.
 If you're using a separate machine and running it without a window environment, you'll need to look up the machine's local IP and enter that in the browser of another computer on the same network.
-TODO: a help system topic that only covers this topic.
+TODO: a help system topic that covers viewing sites.